metantonio/first-mcp/readme.md

 1. Creates a FastMCP server instance with a custom name
 2. Implements a BMI calculation tool
-3. Exposes the tool through the MCP protocol
+3. Exposes the tool through the MCP protocol:
+    - Open Cursor settings
+    - Add a new MCP server

 ## Usage